-This easy baking powder healthy fry bread recipe really is easy because it’s made with baking powder instead of yeast so you don’t have to wait for it to rise.
+This Easy Healthy Fried Bread Recipe with Baking Powder really is easy because it's made with baking powder instead of yeast so you don't have to wait for it to rise.
 That saves a lot of time.

 If you want to know how to make Navajo Tacos which uses this recipe to make the fry bread for the tacos, it is right here - Healthy Navajo Tacos Recipe.

 I think that one of my favorite parts of summer is being outside at the local fairs and farmer's markets.
 They often have Navajo tacos and they are so good.
 I used to think they were sooo much work until I developed this recipe.
 One of the ways this recipe simplifies things is that you really don't need all the tons of oil they use at the fairs.

 I put just enough oil to coat the bottom of the pan, but you are welcome to put more if you want.
 The other thing about this recipe that is a lot simpler than the traditional Navajo taco recipe is that the dough doesn't use yeast, so it doesn't have to rise, which is much easier and cuts way down on the prep time.